amnezia-vpn/amnezia.org-content/docs/legal/en/privacy.md

 - Language cookies;
 - Anonymized statistical data (visits, referral sources, downloads, user regions, and devices);

-These data are collected via self-hosted Plausible and Cloudflare Insights.
+These data are collected via self-hosted Matomo and Cloudflare Insights.
 The data are anonymized and cannot be used to identify the user.
 When submitting the form at [https://amnezia.org/business](https://amnezia.org/business), we collect:
 - Email;
 - Company name;